What is stratification and how is it done?

 At Earthsong Seeds we generally prefer to stratify in the fridge; here’s how we do it:

-3. Pour some sand into the bag (a teaspoon is enough for small seed; a few teaspoons may be needed for bigger seed).
+- Pour some sand into the bag (a teaspoon is enough for small seed; a few teaspoons may be needed for bigger seed).
+Yellow building sand is easier to work with and retains more moisture than the grey horticultural sand.

 Scarification